-What is the correct ratio for making an Arnold Palmer?
+What is the correct ratio for making this drink?

 Arnold Palmer made the drink with a 75% tea, 25% lemonade ratio.
 In the original version, the dominant taste is the tea with a hint of lemon.
 The beauty of this drink is you can set out two pitchers: one with tea and the other with lemonade and your guests can mix their own ratio according to their personal taste.
 I like to mix it 75-25% but add a lot of fresh lemon slices.

-Why is an Arnold Palmer also called a half and half?
+Why is this drink also called a half and half?

 It is also called a half and half because of the ratio of freshly brewed tea to lemonade.
 In this case 50% tea to 50% lemonade.